 Immediately upon his return to the United States, DePersio’s reputation as a talented and disciplined chef piqued the interest of master chef Jean-Georges Vongerichten, for whom he worked at Vong and then at Vongerichten’s self-titled four-star restaurant, Jean-Georges.
 After two years, opportunity in Europe once again beckoned and DePersio relocated to Florence to work at the two-star Enoteca Pinchiorri.

-In addition to his work at Battello, Fascino and Nico, which DePersio also opened in 2003, chef DePersio regularly appears in media, having served as a guest on NBC’s Today Show, the Food Network and with Tony Tantilo’s CBS morning segment.
+In addition to his work at Battello, Fascino, NICO Kitchen + Bar and The Kitchen Step, chef DePersio regularly appears in media, having served as a guest on NBC’s Today Show, the Food Network, Tony Tantilo’s CBS morning segment and in in the New York Post’s ‘Just Add Fire’ digital series.